adxvl/Finance_Bro_3000/README.md

-**Description**
+**General Description**

 This is the project of Adel El Mais for the course Programming - Introduction level at the University of St. Gallen supervised by Dr. Mario Silic.

 The aim of the project was to create a program to calculate the Beta of any financial security for any given time period.
 This method for calculating the beta was inspired by the following Excel tutorial https://www.youtube.com/watch?v=ucKK528ApCw

+**How does the code work?**

+When the code is executed, a window opens.
+The user is welcomed and asked to enter a ticker (e.g. AAPL) and a time period for which the user wants to calculate the beta.
+In the background, the program checks whether the user input is valid (e.g. ticker is valid, time period is not in the future, data availability, etc.).
+If this is not the case, an error message pops up and the user is prompted to try again by correcting the input.

 **Pre-requisites**

 The program works with Python3.
-In order to run it, please install the requirements from the requirements.txt file
+In order to run it, please install the requirements from the requirements.txt file.
+With pip, the requirements can be installed with a single line of code.
+More on this under instructions step 4.

 **Instructions**